khalid999devs/Numerical_Project_Team_Smashers/Interpolation/Divided_Difference/README.md

 **Disadvantages:**

-- More complex calculations than equal-spacing methods with potential numerical precision issues
+- More complex calculations than equal-spacing methods
-- Divided differences can become large for widely spaced points affecting stability
+- Divided differences can become large for widely spaced points

 ## Divided Difference Code